 Where Should I Stay on the North Coast 500?

 This depends on where you want to stay and how much money you want to spend.
 You could spend your whole trip in hostels.
 Or luxurious hotels.
 Or campsites.
-You could even spend your whole trip camping in the wild.
+You could even spend your whole trip camping in the wild thanks to the right to roam.

 I usually stay in campsites and other low-cost places.
 Here are some of my favorites: